 Before withdrawing from a class, be sure to contact the Financial Aid Office to determine how withdrawing will affect your financial aid.

 Federal regulations allow for only 30 credit hours of pre-curriculum coursework.
-Once a student reaches the maximum of 30 hours, the student would be responsible for paying for any remaining pre-curriculum coursework.
+Once a student reaches a maximum of 30 hours, the student would be responsible for paying for any remaining pre-curriculum coursework.